AhmedShab/Catalyst_task/README.md

 | :------:|:-------:| :-----:|
 | Ahmed | Shaaban | ahmed@gmail.com |

-##### It must contain name, surname, and email followed by the contains.
+##### It must contain name, surname, and email.
 There should not be any spaces between the three columns in order for the script to run.
 Your name and/or surname could be empty but you have to provide an email.
 Your email should be unique.
 Otherwise, your data (name, surname, and email) won't be saved.

 ##### To run this script, type `python user_upload.py -u [username] -p [password] --host [hostname]` followed by one of these commands:

-     --file [csv file name] - This is the name of the CSV to be parsed --create_table - This will build/rebuild a new table --dry_run - Runs the script without inserting into the users table
+     --file [csv file name] - This is the name of the CSV to be parsed --create_table - This will build/rebuild a new table --dry_run - This runs the script without inserting into the users table

 ##### Can also use `python user_upload.py -help/--help` to display the above commands.